TheOdinProject/curriculum/javascript/javascript_in_the_real_world/linting.md

 This is where template repositories can come very much in handy.
 Any of your existing repositories can be converted to a template in its settings (right under where you can rename the repository, there is a checkbox for whether the repository is a template or not).
 If you check this box, congratulations, that's all you need to do!
 Now when you go to create a new repository, the `Repository template` dropdown will have any templates listed for you to select.
 Selecting one will mean your new repository will be a copy of the chosen template, not an empty one!

-If you find yourself reusing a lot of setup code for multiple projects, you can simply make a new repository with all of the setup code you need then mark it as a template.
+If you find yourself reusing a lot of setup code for multiple projects, you can make a new repository with all of the setup code you need then mark it as a template.
 Now you can select that template when creating a new project repository to save time getting set up, letting you dive into working on the project itself sooner!

 ### Knowledge check